A1steaksa/A100/README.md

 ```
 1  BGT 500 R3 CHILDNODE
 ```
->   Branches to the label CHILDNODE if the literal 500 is greater than register
+>   Branches to the label CHILDNODE if the literal 500 is greater than register.
 >   3.

 ### BR \<A\>